abbreviatedman/dangerroom/README.md

 2. **Extra information the user needs occasionally**, such as working directory information or the basic version control state.
 3. **_Extra_ extra information**, such as the time, the weather, the current logged-in user, the full path to the working directory, or a deeper dive into version control state.

-The most important design philosophy behind this terminal theme is about **how prevalent and visible those 3 categories of data should be for the user**.
-We believe that we have a clear solution, which is **a theme that prioritizes where those categories of info are visible**.
+The most important design decision a terminal layout designer can make is **how prevalent and visible those 3 categories of data should be for the user**.

 According to our prioritization, users should always be able to:

 1. **easily see the command/response cycle history**, keeping it right at their eyeline and simply parseable.
 2. **check extra info they occasionally need** by simply glancing away from their main eyeline.
-3. **get rarely needed additional information by entering commands only**, _not_ by adding further noise to the signal/noise ratio by including this usually-extraneous info within sight in a terminal theme.
+3. **get rarely-needed additional information by entering commands _only_**, _not_ by adding further noise to the signal/noise ratio by including this usually-extraneous info within sight in a terminal theme.

 The below feature list is how we have gone about implementing this design philosophy.

 ### Features

-We follow the design philosophy above with:
+We implement the design philosophy above using:

 - **A minimal left-side prompt**, making it easy for the user to look straight up and parse command and output history.
 - **The most useful information and nothing else**, so the user can get the vital info they need at a glance, saving extra info for deeper dive commands.